aiden/rpc_ts/README.md

 ## Runtime type checks

-In the context of an isomorphic web application running on Node.js, `ts-rpc` is typesafe as long as both the client and the server are compiled from the same codebase and share the same service definition.
+In the context of an isomorphic web application running on Node.js, `rpc_ts` is typesafe as long as both the client and the server are compiled from the same codebase and share the same service definition.
 This is a real shortcoming for public APIs as well as a security issue.
 Fortunately, the TypeScript compiler can be very easily plugged into.
 We are using such runtime type checking internally and are also in the process of open sourcing it so that this I/O boundary can be addressed.

 ## Concepts